Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes

-Assume that the expected computational cost of drawing a sample from the distribution $F(t,\cdot)$ in the~\nameref{alg:SBA} is bounded above by a constant that does not depend on $t\in[0,T]$.
-Then the expected computational cost of a single draw from the law of $\chi_n$ via the~\nameref{alg:SBA} is bounded by $\O(n)$.
-The CLT in Theorem~\ref{thm:CLT} (applicable to (locally) Lipschitz and barrier-type functionals, cf. Subsection~\ref{subsec:CLT} above) implies that the $L^2$-norm of the error in~\eqref{eq:MC_error} of the MC estimator can be made smaller than $\epsilon$, i.e. $\E[(\Delta_{n,N}^g)^2]\leq\epsilon^2$, at a computational cost of $\O(\epsilon^{-2}\log\epsilon)$ as $\epsilon\to0$.
-The cost of the Monte Carlo estimator based on the~\nameref{alg:SBA} is thus only a log-factor away from the optimal Monte Carlo cost of $\O(\epsilon^{-2})$, arising when one has access to exact simulation with finite expected running time.
+Assume that the expected computational cost of drawing a sample from the distribution $F(t,\cdot)$ in~\nameref{alg:SBA} is bounded above by a constant that does not depend on $t\in[0,T]$.
+Then the expected computational cost of a single draw from the law of $\chi_n$ via~\nameref{alg:SBA} is bounded by $\O(n)$.
+The CLT in Theorem~\ref{thm:CLT} (applicable to (locally) Lipschitz and barrier-type functions, cf. Subsection~\ref{subsec:CLT} above) implies that the $L^2$-norm of the error in~\eqref{eq:MC_error} of the MC estimator can be made smaller than $\epsilon$, i.e. $\E[(\Delta_{n,N}^g)^2]\leq\epsilon^2$, at a computational cost of $\O(\epsilon^{-2}\log\epsilon)$ as $\epsilon\to0$.
+The cost of the Monte Carlo estimator based on~\nameref{alg:SBA} is thus only a log-factor away from the optimal Monte Carlo cost of $\O(\epsilon^{-2})$, arising when one has access to exact simulation with finite expected running time.

-The main aim of MLMC, introduced in~\citep{Heinrich_MLMC, MR2436856}, is to reduce the computational cost of an MC algorithm for a given level of accuracy.
-We will apply a general MLMC result~\citep[Thm~1]{MR2835612}, stated in our setting for ease of reference as Theorem~\ref{thm:MLMC} in Appendix~\ref{sec:MLMC_1} below.
+The main aim of MLMC, introduced in~\cite{Heinrich_MLMC, MR2436856}, is to reduce the computational cost of an MC algorithm for a given level of accuracy.
+We will apply a general MLMC result~\cite[Thm~1]{MR2835612}, stated in our setting for ease of reference as Theorem~\ref{thm:MLMC} in Appendix~\ref{sec:MLMC_1} below.
 Let $P=g(\chi)$ and $P_n=g(\chi_n)$, $n\in\N$, for any function $g$ that satisfies the assumptions of Theorem~\ref{thm:CLT} (see also Remark~\ref{rem:CLT-G} below).
 Note that the expected computational cost of a single draw in Theorem~\ref{thm:MLMC} is allowed to grow geometrically in $n$.
 Since in the context of the present section sampling $P_n$ has a cost of $\O(n)$, we may choose an arbitrarily small rate $q_3>0$ in Theorem~\ref{thm:MLMC}.